 \subsection{Construction of USTC-TD 2022 and 2023 Image Dataset}

-Based on the characteristics of previous image datasets\cite{Kodak, asuni2014testimages, clic}, our proposed dataset aims to cover various scenarios, and try to collect and simulate the data in the real-world coding transmission scenes, which makes the evaluation of image coding schemes more closer to the actual application.

-Considering the various content elements, we combine different environmental conditions and captured conditions in the collection process.
-For the diversity of environmental conditions, we consider the scene type, texture, and view elements.
-For the diversity of camera parameters, we consider the resolution and quality, illumination elements.
-In Fig.\,~\ref{fig:USTC-TD-2022-1-crop}\,, we show the all collected image data of USTD-TD 2022, and in Table~\ref{tab:ID2022}\,, we show the specific configuration of each image, and make it convenient to the researchers' scheme design for different real-world scenes.
+Based on the characteristics of previous image datasets\cite{Kodak, asuni2014testimages, clic}, our proposed dataset aims to cover various scenarios.
+Considering the various content factors, we combine different environmental factors and imaging factors in the collection process.
+For the diversity of environmental factors, we consider the scene type, texture, and view factors.
+For the diversity of imaging factors, we consider the resolution, illumination, and shadow factors.
+In Fig.\,~\ref{fig:USTC-TD-2022-1-crop}\,, we show all collected image data of USTD-TD 2022, and in Table~\ref{tab:ID2022}\,, we show the specific configuration of each image, and make it convenient for the researchers' scheme design for different application scenes.
 The collected image data and configuration of USTC-TD 2023 are also mentioned in Fig.\,~\ref{fig:USTC-TD-2023-1-crop}\, and Table~\ref{tab:ID2023}\,.
-Based on USTD-TD 2022, USTC-TD 2023 considers more extreme elements in real-world scenes.
+Based on USTD-TD 2022, USTC-TD 2023 considers more extreme factors in real-world scenes.

-Compared to the previous image dataset\cite{Kodak, asuni2014testimages, clic}, more specific real-world scenes and content elements are considered in our dataset.
-For example, in \emph{USTC-2022-09} and \emph{USTC-2022-05}, we capture the low-light image with underexposure and high-light image with overexposure, which is a challenge for the generalization of many researchers' image compression schemes \cite{shen2023dec}.
-In \emph{USTC-2023-16}, we capture the scenes with the object occlusion and the pixel/spatial-wise correlation becomes low, which is a challenge for traditional intra-prediction schemes \cite{pfaff2021intra} in the traditional codec\cite{sullivan2012overview,bross2021overview,ma2022evolution,han2021technical,zhao2021study}.
+Compared to the previous image datasets\cite{Kodak, asuni2014testimages, clic}, more specific content factors are considered in our dataset.
+For example, in \textit{USTC-2022-09} and \textit{USTC-2022-05}, we capture the low-light image with underexposure and high-light image with overexposure, which is a challenge for the generalization of many researchers' image compression schemes \cite{shen2023dec, cai2024make}.
+In \textit{USTC-2023-16}, we capture the scenes with the object occlusion and the spatial-wise correlation becomes low, which is a challenge for traditional intra-prediction schemes \cite{pfaff2021intra} in the traditional codec\cite{sullivan2012overview,bross2021overview,ma2022evolution,han2021technical,zhao2021study}.
 We hope these specific testing sets can help the researchers discover the problem related to spatial characteristics in their image compression scheme.